Argent77/A7-DlcBuilder/README.md

 This mod allows you turn your modded games into DLC archives.
 That way you don't have to go through the time-consuming and error-prone process of installing one mod after another if you simply want to reuse a known mod configuration.
 It can also be used to quickly synchronize multiple game installations so that they can be used for multiplayer sessions.

+## Important note
+BG2:EE at patch version 2.5.16.6 is currently broken and doesn't load DLC content.
+Other patch versions are not affected.
+On Windows you can fix this issue by using Bubb's DLC fixer.
+Download from here: https://forums.beamdog.com/discussion/comment/1124231/#Comment_1124231

+In addition, since patch version 2.5 DLC archives must contain the string "dlc" (case-sensitive!) somewhere in their name to be recognized by the game.
+The mod automatically fixes the filename if needed.

 ## Components
 This mod allows you to create the DLC in one of several locations supported by the game.
 The resulting filename of the DLC depending on the selected location.